Contact Info

 • Check approved sectors: Manufacturing, Construction, Plantation, Agriculture, Services, Mining & Quarrying

-• Verify eligible source countries (15 approved nations) via Immigration circular
+• Confirm eligible source countries (15 approved nations as of 2025)

-• Document proof of local recruitment efforts (per Section 60K)
+• Submit proof of local recruitment efforts (Section 60K Employment Act)

 Action Items:

-• Obtain the official Section 60K approval letter (valid 12 months) via the ePPAx portal
+• Obtain digital approval under Section 60K (valid 12 months)

-• Apply for foreign worker quota at OSC with proper justification and supporting documents
+• Apply for quota at OSC with full justification

-• Maintain digital and hard copies of all approvals for future compliance audits
+• Maintain soft and hard copies for audit readiness

 Action Items:

-• Verify agency KDN license validity through official MOHA portal
+• Verify KDN license validity on the official MOHA portal

 Overseas Recruitment & Pre-Departure Screening